 This is the admirabile commercium, the wonderful exchange: John Harmon becomes the poor secretary Rokesmith in order to lead Bella to discover true riches, the only way he can.
 And this is the truth at the heart of our Christian faith too, which begins with the Incarnation and the moment that Jesus chose to be born in a humble stable.
 It is not about Jesus disguising himself as a beggar in order to test us, but Jesus becoming poor, and identifying always and unbrokenly with the poor - why?
 Because it is easy to love those who love us (Luke 6:32), but it is only by learning to love the unattractive, the wicked and the enemy that our hearts are expanded to the dimensions of divinity.
 And we only learn to love by loving.
 It is by noticing, valuing and learning to love God in the poorest that we are slowly transformed, and become more loving and more loveable.

 Jesus becomes poor in order that he might teach us, the only way he can, what genuine riches are.
 What greater riches, than to love and be loved for who we are and not what we possess?
 What greater riches than to love God with a heart like God’s?
 This is what it means to ‘inherit the kingdom prepared for us since the foundation of the world.’
 Inheriting the kingdom is not passing the test and receiving a key to a vault with a pile of treasure in it.
 Inheriting the kingdom means the long, slow process of learning to love by loving, and thereby receiving the kind of heart that can love as God loves.

-This is not just the story of Advent, but the whole story of salvation: God becoming like us, so that we can become like God.
+This is not just the story of the season of Advent which will soon begin, but the whole story of salvation: God becoming like us, so that we can become like God.
 But, as with all incarnations, this challenge of learning to love comes to us not in general, but in particular: in particular people who challenge us to expand our hearts.
 So look out for those people this Advent.
 You may meet them again one day.